-Figure 8 shows two examples of error estimates of the dispersion curves using the boostrap method.
+Figure 10 shows two examples of error estimates of the dispersion curves using the boostrap method.
 Most pairs show similar dispersion curves between different runs and small standard deviation (generally less than 0.1 km/s), indicating good data quality and convergence of the Green function.
 Group velocity at a long period generally has a larger error, which is consistent with the notion that the long period needs longer time to converge.
-There is only subtle difference in tomography maps between different runs, suggesting that our solution is very stable (Figure 9).
+There is only subtle difference in tomography maps between different runs, suggesting that our solution is very stable.
 Standard deviation in the region with good ray coverage is small (generally less than 0.1 km/s), indicating a stable and reliable solution in well-sampled regions.
 The Rayleigh waves are best retrieved from 10 to 30 s with the best periods around 15 to 20 s.
 A pitfall of the model error estimates is that the standard deviations in the regions with poor ray coverage (at the margins) are also small, due to regularization in the tomographic inversion process.
 Our tomographic inversion includes regularization using a prior model.
 Thus the inversions for the poorly sampled regions from different runs all converge to the prior model, giving an artifact of small errors.

-We found that the pairs with large variations do not have a preferred orientation or a particular location (Figure 10, left).
+We found that the pairs with large variations do not have a preferred orientation or a particular geographical location.
 Rather, these pairs are generally associated with a few stations with large standard deviations.
 We derive average standard deviation of the surface wave velocity for each station at each period by averaging over all the pairs associated with that station.
-Figure 10 (right) shows average standard deviations of dispersion measurements for individual stations over all periods.
-A few stations have standard deviations of greater than 0.19 km/s.
-The exercises provide a way to identify and sort out good and poor quality stations efficiently.
+The exercises provide a way to identify and sort out good and poor stations efficiently.